Keti Tenenblat: Career

 From 1973 she joined the faculty of the University of Brasilia (UnB) where she became a Full Professor in 1989.
 From 1975 to 1978 she pursued a postdoctoral position at the Department of Mathematics at the University of California, Berkeley.
 During this period, she developed her research under the influence of S. S. Chern and became interested in studying the interaction between differential geometry and differential equations.

 After 1978, her visits abroad were short-lived.
 She was a visiting professor at Yale University, MSRI Berkeley, Institute of Theoretical Physics, Santa Barbara, IMA Minnesota, University of Montreal, McGill University, CRM Montreal, Nankai Institute and Fudan Univ.
 China.

 She is a recipient of Brazil's National Order of Scientific Merit in Mathematics, Emeritus Professor at the University of Brasília, and was President of the Brazilian Mathematical Society in 1989–1991.
 She has been a member of the Brazilian Academy of Sciences since 1991.

 She is also the author of the books Introdução à geometria diferencial (1988), and Transformações de superfícies e aplicações (1981).

 Personal life

 In 1965, she married Moyses Tenenblat, an engineer graduated from the National School of Engineering.
-Sons Dany (1970), Nitza (1973), Leo (1975) and grandchildren Gabriel (1995), Yuri (1998), Luisa (2000) and Clara (2005) were born of this marriage.
+Children Dany (1970), Nitza (1973), Leo (1975) and grandchildren Gabriel (1995), Yuri (1998), Luisa (2000), Clara (2005), Milla (2007), Aylou (2009), and Luca (2014) were born of this marriage.